GeorgeOsborn97/project-4-the-festival-grounds/README.md

 ## User experience:
 ### What I wanted to achieve:

-1. Create community forum style website that was easy to navigate and contribute towards.
+1. Create a community forum style website that was easy to navigate and contribute towards.
 2. Users can register for an account that will allow them to be able to interact with every aspect of the site, if a user is unregstered their interactivity will be very limited.
 3. Users can create their own rooms to discuss topics important to them, or join any public room.
-4. Inside a room all members can start conversations to begin a discusion on a certain topic.
+4. Inside a room all members can start conversations to begin a discussion on a certain topic.
 5. All members in a room can contribute to any conversation in that room via comments.
 6. The creator of a room has the ability to edit and delete any conversation and comment, edit and delete the room itself as well as remove any unwanted members.
-7. All members have the ability to edit and delete any conversation they started and any comments they left in any room.
+7. All members have the ability to edit and delete any conversation that they started and any comments that they left in any room.
 ___
 ## Development Plan:
 ### User stories